devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 |`name`| Name for this key in the generated secret |
 |`property`| Property to extract if secret in backend is a JSON object |
 |`isBinary`| Set this to true if configuring an item for a binary file stored else set false |

+### Adding secrets in AWS secret manager

+To add secrets in AWS secret manager, do the following steps :

+Step 1: Go to AWS secret manager console.
+Step 2: Click on `Store a new secret`.
+Step 3: Add and save your secret.